-- Product Review: The Team, the Business Owner, and the Product Champion Review the Product with appropriate Stakeholders in order to obtain Meaningful Feedback. - Progress Review: The Product Champion and Business Owner Review the Delivery Forecast with appropriate Stakeholders in order to evaluate risks and set expectations. - 3.
-Team Retrospective: The Team has a Retrospective (facilitated by the Team Facilitator with possible support from an Agile Coach) to discuss ways they could improve their Practices and teamwork. - 4.
-Sprint Planning: The Team: 1) Establishes Sprint End (when the next interrupt will take place), 2) Selects a
+- 1. Product Review: The Team, the Business Owner, and the Product Champion Review the Product with appropriate - 2.
+Progress Review: The Product Champion and Business Owner Review the Delivery Forecast with appropriate Stakeholders in order to evaluate risks and set expectations.